JayminJ10/CS325_Group/README.md

 ## License

-*Candle Quest* is a passion project developed for entertainment purposes.
+*Wander Light* is a passion project developed for entertainment purposes.

 - **Personal Use**: You are free to download and play the game for personal enjoyment.
 - **Distribution**: Please do not redistribute the game without permission.